k-nuth/docs/specs/Executor.md

 ---
 uid: Knuth.Executor
-remarks: '*This* is the entry point to use the bitprim node'
+remarks: '*This* is the entry point to use the kth node'
 ---

 Before you can work with transactions, blocks and adresses, you need to instantiate an *Executor*.